Protoneer/WifiPixels/README.md

 Easy way to connect an ESP8266 IOT device to a Wifi Network.

-* When the device is powered the first time it will start as an Access Point called "WifiPixels".
+* When the device is powered the first time, it will start as an Access Point called "WifiPixels".
 (IP:192.168.4.1)
-* The Access Point can be connected to, from the above IP the device can be connected to a Wifi Network as a Client
+* The Access Point can be connected too, from the above IP the device can be connected to a Wifi Network as a Client
 * On the first connection as a client the Access Point will be switched off.
-* Should the Wifi Connection fail after 3 attempts the unit will go in recovery mode and switch back to an Access Point.
+* Should the Wifi Connection fail after 3 attempts, the unit will go in recovery mode and switch back to an Access Point.
 From where it can be connected to a network again.

 External Libs Needed:
 * https://github.com/esp8266/Arduino - Arduino Board definitions making it possible to program ESP8266 boards from the Arduino IDE.